 For example, who do have named as a beneficiary and contingent beneficiary of your retirement plan?
 Is it your children?
 Your revocable living trust?
 The right answer may be neither.
 Instead, a retirement plan trust may make the most sense to maximize tax deferment for your beneficiaries.

-Unfortunately, as a Certified Elder Law Attorney, we at The Elder Care Firm see advisors and attorneys mixing up things as simple as who to name as beneficiary of your retirement accounts.
+Unfortunately, as a Certified Elder Law Attorney and Holisitic Bucket Planning Advisor, we at The Elder Care Firm see advisors and attorneys mixing up things as simple as who to name as beneficiary of your retirement accounts.

 As part of our holistic process–we assist clients with reviewing their retirement accounts, investments, how they are titled and look to the most tax efficient methods as possible to pass these complex assets to the next generation, while considering other income sources, such as Social Security.